Flynn Rider: Appearances

 Flynn debuted in Tangled (2010) as a sought-after bandit who discovers refuge in Rapunzel's secluded tower after stealing a crown.
-There, he is captured and blackmailed by Rapunzel, who hides the crown to convince Eugene to guide her to the floating lanterns in time for her eighteenth birthday, while Mother Gothel, her vain, controlling kidnapper, is absent.
+There, he is captured and blackmailed by Rapunzel, who hides the crown to convince Flynn to guide her to the floating lanterns in time for her eighteenth birthday, while Mother Gothel, her vain, controlling kidnapper, is absent.
 Flynn is pursued by a police horse named Maximus; the vengeful Stabbington brothers, two betrayed accomplices of his; and Gothel, who grows increasingly obsessed with retrieving Rapunzel to continue using her magic hair to stay immortal.
 Meanwhile, Flynn falls in love with Rapunzel and undergoes a change of heart.
 He attempts to reconcile with the Stabbington Brothers, but they hand him over to the officials, who sentence him to death, while Gothel takes Rapunzel away.
 Maximus helps Flynn escape and return to Rapunzel's tower to rescue her.
-Eugene finds Rapunzel tied up and gagged, and Gothel fatally stabs him before he can help.
+Flynn finds Rapunzel tied up and gagged, and Gothel fatally stabs him before he can help.
 Rapunzel convinces Gothel to let her use her hair to heal Flynn, promising to be Gothel's slave forever if she is allowed to do so.
 A dying Flynn protests the deal, and cuts off Rapunzel's hair with a shard of glass when she tries to heal him.
-Gothel withers and disappears when the hair is cut, and Flynn dies, but Rapunzel's tears contain enough magic to revive him.
+Gothel withers and disappears when the hair is cut, and Flynn dies, but Rapunzel's tear contains enough magic to revive him.
 He returns Rapunzel to her birth parents, the King and Queen, who grant Flynn a full pardon.
 He and Rapunzel later marry and he vows to turn over a new leaf and give up thieving.